-I drew the vial from my sleeve and palmed it.
-I opened its stopper and let the green fluid fall in the hot soup I was carrying.
-I pocketed it with practised ease and set the bowl of soup and the bread in front of the man with a smile.
+I pricked my thumb, the sting focusing me as I gathered my energies in the blood, letting some drops fall in the hot soup I was carrying.
+I sheathed the knife again with practiced ease and set the bowl of soup and the bread in front of the man with a smile.

 "Here's your food, good sir.
 I hope you'll like it."

-He leered at me, staring at my exposed cleavage, and slapped my back with a grin.
+He leered at me, staring at my exposed breasts, and slapped my back with a grin.
 I smiled and bore with it - he was going to get his comeuppance soon enough.
-Here they let necromancers hang.
+Here they hang necromancers.

 I walked back to the front of the inn and smirked to myself as he started eating the soup noisily.
-My concoction would do its work swiftly, entering his body and slowly sapping the man of his strength with every bite he took.
+I felt my blood entering his body and concentrated on it, slowly sapping the man of his strength with every bite he took.